Large and moderate deviations for stochastic Volterra systems: Application to rough volatility

-\end{example} \begin{remark} We can similarly consider multidimensional versions of the other models presented in this paper and derive large and moderate deviation principles.
-We only work out the computations for the multifactor rough Bergomi model because it is the most relevant in the literature. \end{remark}
+\end{example} \begin{remark} We can similarly consider multidimensional versions of the other models presented in this chapter and derive large and moderate deviation principles.
+We only work out the computations for the multi-factor rough Bergomi model because it is the most relevant in the literature. \end{remark}